ErkoRisthein/jf-hw-money-transfers/README.md

 ============

 1. Consider using `ReadWriteLock` in `Donator#transferTo` and `BankSimulator#getBalances` to stop all transfers while reading balances.
 Remember that read lock cannot be acquired while write lock is being held.
-2. To implement the requirements you might need to modify the existing code as well.
+2. To implement the requirements you might need to modify existing code as well.
+3. `BankSimulatorTest` is not a 100% guarantee that your code is thread-safe, but it gives you a good-enough confidence.
+Run it multiple times to be sure.
-3. If you still want to build the application without fixing the tests, then you can do that by skipping them in the build by adding `-DskipTests` to the command:
+4. If you still want to build the application without fixing the tests, then you can do that by skipping them in the build by adding `-DskipTests` to the command:
 ```shell
 ./mvnw clean package -DskipTests
 ```